ThalesGroup/meta-openhw/README.md

 ## Todo

-- Correction to the u-boot low-risc.
+- The u-boot low-risc driver is not functional.
 TFTP image loading is failing.